devagnanamj/product-portfolio/case-study-02-security-copilot/README.md

 ## My Role

-As the **Senior Product Manager**, I helped define and drive the product-readiness and customer-experience operating model.
+As the **Product Leader**, I helped define and drive the product-readiness and customer-experience operating model.

 ### My Responsibilities